gregw/signalk-racer/README.md

 # Signal K Racing Plugin

-This plugin adds sail racing-relevant data to a Signal K server.
+This plugin adds sail racing relevant data to a Signal K server.
 It focuses on real-time information useful during the start of a race, such as:
  + A server side race timer that can be displayed on multiple screens and be finely adjusted
  + A mechanism to set and adjust the start line using waypoints and REST commands
  + Calculation of the distance to the line.